 When setting up a conference room, it’s easy to stick to the bare minimum - a table in an empty room with a few chairs, pens and notepads to tick the necessary boxes.
 However, this approach can appear uninviting to your colleagues or clients, and fail to make the great impression you are hoping for.

-A personalised and planned conference space will generate a more positive energy for those that use it and is likely to be much more functional for those longer meetings.
+A personalised and planned conference space will generate more positive energy for those that use it and is likely to be much more functional for those longer meetings.
 To achieve maximum impact, it is important to consider the type of conferences you expect to have and the message you wish to convey with your space.
-It doesn’t need to be difficult or expensive - there are lots of simple ways to boost the appeal and usability of your conference space.
+It doesn’t need to be difficult or expensive - there are lots of simple ways to boost the appeal and usability of your conference space during your next commercial office fit out.

-First up, be sure to consider your furniture and interior decor.
+First up, be sure to consider your office furniture and decor within your office interior design.
 Conference room furniture can set your business apart from others and make you more memorable, leaving a lasting impression on those visiting your office for meetings, as well as potential employees.

 Conference rooms don’t always need to be stereotypical with plain white walls and standard office furniture.
 They’re a great opportunity to showcase your brand identity and company culture.